mattashiho233/AoT-PsyPhyBENCH/neuro_paper_data/neuro_paper_data/README.md

 - 'folder': Folder in which the video is located in the Multi-Moments in Time datasets.
 - 'filename': Original filenames in the Multi-Moments in Time datasets.
 - 'motion_category': Motion category annotation from Hanyu et al. (2023).
+- 'source_filename_Hanyu2023_MiT2019': Filename used in Hanyu et al. (2023) based on the 2019 version of the Moments in Time dataset.
+Some of these videos are no longer available in later dataset releases, so this field may not match the current filename list.

 Please download the Multi-Moments in Time dataset, extract all files listed in the 'filename' column, and rename them to the values in 'id'.
 Save the renamed files in this directory.